The Astronaut Odyssey: A Community NFT That Almost Was

 The Situation

 The project started as a creative side effort during my work on a larger partnership with a Luna Foundation initiative.
-We wanted to create something visually distinctive for the Luna community - an abstract NFT concept featuring two astronauts floating near a verdant planet.
-The design included a helmet-clad monkey in the corner, meant to add intrigue and spark conversation about what it represented.
-We chose a vibrant color palette of blues, purples, and greens to evoke the sense of wonder and exploration that defined the Luna community.
+We wanted to create something visually distinctive for the Luna community, an abstract NFT concept featuring two astronauts floating near a green planet.
+The design included a helmet-clad monkey in the corner, meant to add intrigue and get people talking about what it represented.
+We chose a color palette of blues, purples, and greens to match the sense of exploration that defined the Luna community.

 What I Saw